 - Vicki Long, BA, Business and Operations Manager

-- Jennifer Duval, BA, Development Coordinator
+- Jennifer Duval, BA, Program and Development Coordinator

 - Kerri McKeighen, BA, Administrative Assistant